mrixs/BlockPlacingLimiter/README.md

 # Block Placing Limiter
 It's a Bukkit server plugin.

+I've implemented a command which counts already placed blocks and limits.

+It is `/bpl count` for blocks placed by you and `/bpl count <player>` for blocks placed by `<player>`

 Now I'll tell you how to configure my plugin.

 **config.yml example:**